 Location: 200 Tillman Hall (PC Computer Lab)

 Presenter: Cindy Roper, Research and Planning Administrator at the Charles H. Houston Center

-Because the workshop will take place in Room G-09 in Tillman Hall, space is limited to 16 participants.
-To register for the workshop, please e-mail Cindy Roper with the university ID that you use to log into Blackboard.
+Because the workshop will take place in 200 Tillman Hall, space is limited.
+To register for the workshop, please e-mail Cindy Roper.

 If you have any questions about the workshop, please e-mail Cindy Roper or call 864-656-0607.